ABRG-Models/morphologica/README.md

 linker's search path) as in the example above.
 If you installed elsewhere, then you probably know how to set LD\_CONFIG\_PATH correctly (or at least you can now search up how to do that).

+Note also that we've had a peculiar linking issue with libarmadillo8 on Ubuntu 18.04 LTS.
+So far the only way I found to solve this was to install a from-source compiled version of libarmadillo version 8.600 in /usr/local/lib.
+If you have to do this, then you can pass -DMORPH_ARMADILLO_LIBPATH=/usr/local/lib and the linker will add this before -larmadillo to link the one that works, rather than the package managed one that seems not to (but is required by the OpenCV libs).